Ga-B/csvs-to-postgres/README.md

 # CSVs to Postgres (Dockerized)

-This is a utility to import CSV files into a PostgreSQL database using Docker and Python.
+This is a Linux/macOS utility to import CSV files into a PostgreSQL database using Docker and Python.
 It runs two services:
 1. A PostgreSQL server.
 2. A server loaded with Python and JupyterLab.
 JupyterLab provides GUI access to the host's CSV files, Python code, and the guest's directory tree and terminal.

 Set up is done easily via terminal with `make up`.
 Importing CSVs is done via a CLI-enabled Python script with the command `make import`.
 There is a test module (`make test`) that allows testing the import process.
-There is also a logger to inform and keep records of successes and failures while importing files.
+There is also a logger script to notify and make a record of individual successes and failures when importing CSVs.

 ## Services